laetuz/Droidcore/README.md

 =====
 ![Release](https://jitpack.io/v/laetuz/Droidcore.svg)

-Droidcore is an Android library that gives you various pre-built Jetpack Compose component, curated and built with love from the team at [Neotica](https://neotica.id).
+Droidcore is a Kotlin MultiPlatform library that gives you various pre-built Compose-Multiplatform components, curated and built with love from the team at [Neotica](https://neotica.id).

 <img src="https://github.com/user-attachments/assets/f9a48cae-176b-4f81-a553-c4bd63244d06" width="300">